1999 Philadelphia Phillies

 The 1999 Phillies had their share of outstanding individual performances, particularly at the plate.
 Doug Glanville hit .325 and became the first Phillie to collect 200 hits in a season since Pete Rose in 1979.
 Bobby Abreu hit .335 while amassing a "quadruple-double" (double figures in doubles, triples, home runs, and stolen bases), the first Phillie to do so since Juan Samuel in 1987.
 Mike Lieberthal hit 31 homers - a franchise record for catchers - and also won a Gold Glove.
 Rico Brogna hit 24 home runs and knocked in 102.
 Rolen's injuries limited him to 112 games, but he still managed to hit 26 homers with 77 RBI.
 Alex Arias hit .303, including a league-leading .545 as a pinch-hitter.

-On the mound, Schilling went 15-6, and likely would have won the Cy Young Award had he not been forced to miss most of the season's final two months.
-He ended up finishing second to Randy Johnson.
-Byrd went 15-11, but just 5-8 after June 17.
+On the mound, Schilling went 15-6, and may have won the Cy Young Award had he not been forced to miss most of the season's final two months.
+As it was, he ended up finishing second to Randy Johnson in the voting.
+Byrd went 15-11, but just 5-8 with a 5.89 ERA after June 17th.
 Robert Person, acquired in early May from the Toronto Blue Jays, went 10-5 and was the team's top starter after Schilling went down.
 Rookie Randy Wolf won his first five decisions, but lost eight of his final nine.
-Chad Ogea, who entered the season as the number two starter, went 6-12 and never pitched in the Major Leagues after 1999.
+Chad Ogea, who entered the season as the number two starter after arriving in an offseason trade with the Cleveland Indians, went 6-12 with a 5.63 ERA while allowing 36 home runs in what turned out to be his final major league action.
 Carlton Loewer went 2-6 and missed three months with a stress fracture in his arm.
 Injuries and overall ineffectiveness plagued the bullpen all season.
 Closer Jeff Brantley spent much of the season on the disabled list, and Wayne Gomes picked up 19 saves in his place.
 Steve Montgomery and Scott Aldred pitched adequately for a relief corps that didn't see many outstanding performances.

 Over the course of the 1999 season, the Phillies had gone from mediocre to good to bad.
 As a result, they ended the campaign with even more questions than they had started with.